 Take Advantage of Extended Sales

 The most famous pre-Christmas sale is Black Friday, which happens on the Friday after Thanksgiving.
 Cyber Monday is the Monday directly after that, and some retailers have sales the entire weekend, stretching from Black Friday through Cyber Monday.
 This is usually one of the biggest sale periods of the year.
-And because Thanksgiving is the last big holiday before winter, it’s when people tend to begin buying holiday presents.
+And because Thanksgiving is the last big holiday before winter, it’s when people tend to begin their holiday shopping.

 However, you don’t have to wait for Black Friday to get great deals on Christmas presents.
 Nor are sales done once the weekend’s over.
 There are lots of sales all month long, and year-round.
 Depending on what you’re buying, those sales may even offer more discounts than Black Friday.